rosstimson/padrino-book/01-02-basics-and-tools.md

 In this book, I assume readers having Ruby knowledge and will not be explaining every last detail.
-I will, however, explain Padrino-specific coding techniques and how to get most parts under test.
+I will, however, explain Padrino specific coding techniques and how to get most of your code covered by tests.

 %%/* vim: set ts=2 sw=2 textwidth=120: */